Eurovision win lifts spirits in Ukraine, raises eyebrows in Russia

 That has unleashed fresh tensions.
 Two weeks ago, the Russian administration in Crimea banned the Crimean Tatars' highest ruling body, the Mejlis, and there have been accusations -- denied by Moscow - of systematic persecution of the Tatars.

-Mejlis leader Refat Chubarov, said Jamala's victory marked another step toward liberating Crimea from the "Russian occupation".
+Mejlis leader Refat Chubarov, said Jamala's victory marked another step towards liberating Crimea from the "Russian occupation".

 "We saw an incredible number of true admirers of Jamala's talent, supporters of independent Ukraine, allies of the Crimean Tatar people," he said in a Facebook post.